kwtrp-peo/nf-core-hackathon-2025/modules/minimap2/index/README.md

 ## Overview

-The main objective of the indexing module is to provide a link for the downloading the latest human genome and then perform indexing using minimap2 outputting a file with **_.mmi extension_**.
-The generated index file is used for efficient sequence alignment in downstream processes.
+The main objective of this module is to perform indexing of human genome reference file using `minimap2 software` and the output is an index file with **_.mmi_** extension.

+The input raw reads from collate module are mapped against the generated index file using the `minimap2` to filter out human reads.

 ## Parameters

 ### Input parameters

-Path to the location of the human genome fasta file (**_with .fna or .fa extension_**).
+A path to the location of the human genome reference fasta file (with, **_.fasta, .fna, or .fa_** extension).

 ## Workflow

-**Preprocessing**: Downloading the latest reference human genome
+**Step 1**: Downloads the latest human genome reference.

-**Indexing**: Use minimap2 to generate an indexed reference genome file.
+**Step 2**: Indexing Uses `minimap2` to generate an indexed reference genome file.

 ## Process : Indexing

 ### Input
-Human genome (Path to the location of the downloaded reference file)
+- `Path/to/Human_genome_ref`; a path to the location of the downloaded reference file.

 ### Output
-out put dir for Indexed human genome (with **_.mmi extension_**)
+- An indexed file of  human genome reference (with **_.mmi_**  extension)

 ### Version
 - current version: 2.28